-This event is important because corneal opacification affects people with aniridia, due to deficiencies in the eye’s limbal stem cells.
-So this is a great opportunity to meet scientists and discuss important issues relating to corneal research.
+This is important because corneal opacification often affects people with aniridia, due to deficiencies in the eye’s limbal stem cells.

-Several members of the Aniridia Network previously attended the 2014 event, which was a great success.
+5 members of Aniridia Network attended the day and several previously attended the 2014 event.